KhronosGroup/SYCL-CTS/test_plans/spec-constants.md

   and `dim` is `2`, `5`, and `10`.
 * A user-defined struct with several scalar member variables, no constructor, destructor or member functions.
-* A user-defined class with several scalar member variables, a user-defined default constructor, and some member functions that modify the member variables.
+* A user-defined class with several scalar member variables and a user-defined default constructor.
 * A user-defined class with several scalar member variables, a deleted default constructor, and a user-defined (non-default) constructor.